Bill Simon (politician): General

 Davis's campaign advertisements made heavy use of scandals relating to alleged mismanagement of Simon's business and charities, though one of the major court rulings unfavorable to Simon was since overturned.

 Simon's campaign centered largely on allegations of corruption in the incumbent's administration, and Davis's handling of the 2001 energy crisis.

-Immediately after the gubernatorial debate against Gray Davis, Simon accused Davis of receiving campaign funds in the Lt.
-Governor's office, a felony.
-Simon distributed a photo of Davis being handed a check and insisted that the picture was taken in the Lt.
-Governor's office in the State capitol.
-Within an hour of its release the location in the picture was determined to have no resemblance to the Lt.
-Governor's office, and within a few days the location was identified as Bruce Karatz's home in Southern California.
+Immediately after the gubernatorial debate against Gray Davis, Simon accused Davis of receiving campaign funds in the Lieutenant Governor's office, a felony.
+Simon distributed a photo of Davis being handed a check and insisted that the picture was taken in the Lieutenant Governor's office in the State capitol.
+Within an hour of its release the location in the picture was determined to have no resemblance to the office, and within a few days the location was identified as Bruce Karatz's home in Southern California.

 Despite Davis's high disapproval ratings, he managed to defeat Simon by a margin of 47.3% of the vote to Simon's 42.4%.